 COVID-19 Health and Safety Guidelines

 We are committed to the safety and well-being of our communities, from patrons and guests, to staff, to artists, crews, and management.
-As public health conditions and the state’s guidance for performing arts and live entertainment change, the theatre will remain flexible and mindful about following the most up-to-date guidelines, regulations, and recommendations with respect to vaccinations, mask wearing, social distancing, sanitizing, and safety measures in order to keep our communities as safe as possible.
+As public health conditions and the state’s guidance for performing arts and live entertainment change, the theatre will remain flexible and mindful about following the most up-to-date guidelines, regulations, and recommendations to keep our communities as safe as possible.

 A review of our visitor guidelines below can help orient you before you arrive at the theatre and ensure you get the most out of your Long Wharf Theatre experience.
 By visiting the theatre, you agree to abide by these policies.
 Please make sure to plan ahead for your visit.